aerleon/aerleon/docs/user/lib_getting_started.md

 └── policies
     └── pol
 ```
-You can do this by executing the following mkdir commands
+You can do this with the following commands.
 ```bash
 mkdir -p aerleon_test/def
 mkdir -p aerleon_test/policies/pol